Killing of Phillip Pannell

-On April 10, 1990, Phillip C. Pannell, an African-American teenager, was shot and killed by Gary Spath, a white police officer, in Teaneck, New Jersey.
+On April 10, 1990, Phillip C. Pannell, an African-American teenager, was shot and killed by Gary Spath, a white police officer in Teaneck, New Jersey.
 Pannell, who police suspected of possessing a pistol, was running from police when he was shot in the back with his hands raised.
 Spath was later charged and acquitted of manslaughter.
 The case created controversy over allegations of racial profiling and police brutality.

 Incident

 Background

-The African-American population in the Northeast corner of Teaneck grew substantially in the 1960s, accompanied by white flight triggered by the blockbusting efforts of local real estate agencies.
-As this de facto racial segregation increased, so did tensions between residents of the Northeast and the predominantly white Teaneck Police Department.

-On April 10, 1990, a group of black teenagers, including 16-year-old Phillip Pannell, were playing in Tyron Park in Teaneck, NJ.
+On April 10, 1990, a group of black teenagers, including 16-year-old Phillip Pannell, were playing in Tryon Park in Teaneck, NJ.
 The teenagers reported that a pair of them were having a 'play fight' when, in what they described as "routine harassment," a police car drove onto the basketball court where they had been playing and the officer asked if there was a problem.
 With the police car still stopped on the court, Pannell and the teenagers left the park and began to disperse.